BowStar/ipfs-pastebin/README.md

 3. Run the .jar with `java -jar IPBin.jar`
 4. Now, IPBin.jar runs!
 There are two commands:

-`upload [dir/to/file/]`: Upload the file to IPFS.
+`upload dir/to/file/`: Upload the file to IPFS.
 After you entered this command, the programm will output a key and a hash.
 The hash is the hash of the encrypted file in the IPFS network and the key is the key to decrypt your file.

-`open [hash]`: Open an encrypted file.
+`open HASH`: Open an encrypted file.
 Use the hash and the key to open the file.
 The programm will output the content of your file in the terminal.
 ## How do I support this project?
 This project is open source.
 So feel free to use it, download it and improve it.
 I would be very greatful if you want to support this project financially: